digitalyoshixi/zettelkasten/content/Security/Privacy.md

   - privacy
   - philosophy
 ---
-Privacy is a method to:
+The right to:
-- Protect oneself
+- Protect the information of oneself and others
 - Uphold [[Democracy]]
 # Benefits
 - Protects against identity theft